September 28, 2018

 Let me get my bias out of the way at the beginning because it probably colors what I am about to say on the topic.
 I do not care for the word "spirituality" when referring to atheists.
 I have trouble getting past the "spirit" part of the word because I do not believe in spirits, souls, ghosts, demons, or anything else that is not part of the natural world.
-However, I recognize that my naturalism is not entailed by atheism and that other atheists are free to accept the reality of the supernatural.
+However, I recognize that my naturalism is not entailed by atheism and that other atheists are free to accept the reality of the supernatural (which some do).
 I also recognize that there may be some benefits in using the term to describe ourselves.

 What is spirituality?